We don't always have perfect conditions

-Sometimes doing business is hard.
-In fact, it is not often that we have perfect conditions.
+Sometimes doing business is hard - it is not often that we have perfect conditions.
 We all have a little headwind and sometimes it is a storm.

 So, when we see little sunshine on the horizon it is just bad.
 Maybe the time has come to give up?